 Camp Anytown provides an interactive experience where delegates and staff will be in close proximity sharing community spaces.
-For the health and well-being of our community, the Inclusion Center for Community and Justice will require all participants (staff and delegates) to be fully vaccinated prior to attending Camp Anytown.
-Vaccinations must be completed at least 14 days prior to attendance.
-Partial vaccinations will not be admitted to camp.
-Exempt individuals may include those with medical conditions or religious/faith beliefs that limit vaccinations.
-We will also require a negative COVID-19 test within 72 hours of camp for all participants.
+For the health and well-being of our community, we will provide masks and hand sanitizer.
 We thank you for your understanding as we navigate the safest and healthiest ways to produce a fun and quality residential leadership experience.
 Due to the logistic nature of programming and residential cabin lodging, we will require the following from all staff and delegates to ensure the health and well-being of our community:

 3) Sanitizing hands when entering and leaving community spaces

-4) Notifying a director if you or someone at camp has symptoms associated with COVID-19
+4) Notifying a director/camp nurse if you or someone at camp has symptoms associated with COVID-19

 We appreciate your willingness to help us make camp possible by adhering to our COVID-19 camp policy.
 Please email us at email@example.com if you have any questions or concerns.